radioblodo/SC1015/README.md

 ---
 ### Description
-This repository contains all the Jupyter Notebooks, datasets, video presentations, and the source materials/references we have used and created as part of the Mini Project for SC1015: Introduction to Data Science and AI.
+This repository contains all the Jupyter Notebooks, datasets, video presentations, and the source materials/references we have created and used as part of the Mini Project for SC1015: Introduction to Data Science and AI.

 This README briefly highlights what we have accomplished in this project.
 If you want a more detailed explanation of things, please refer to the the Jupyter Notebooks.
-For convenience, we have divided our project into 8 parts
+For clarity, we have divided our project into 9 sections.

 ---
 ### Table of Contents: